Revised Constitution of the

 h) make bylaws for regulating the affairs of the Institute and, in particular, governing the calling of meetings, the times and places of meetings, the procedures at meetings and defining the number of members that shall constitute a quorum.

 2. Composition: The Committee shall comprise ten voting members and the Director who shall be non-voting.
-The nine voting members shall normally be the Dean of Arts of the University and eight tenured faculty members to be appointed as follows:
+The nine voting members shall normally be the Dean of Humanities and Social Sciences of the University and eight tenured faculty members to be appointed as follows:

-a) the faculty members will be appointed in the first instance by the President of the University on the advice of the Dean of Arts to serve terms of one, two or three years, so timed that no less than one vacancy will occur each year;
+a) the faculty members will be appointed in the first instance by the President of the University on the advice of the Dean of Humanities and Social Sciences to serve terms of one, two or three years, so timed that no less than one vacancy will occur each year;

-b) all subsequent appointments will be made by the Dean of Arts on the advice of the Committee.
+b) all subsequent appointments will be made by the Dean of Humanities and Social Sciences on the advice of the Committee.
 Members will be appointed to serve three-year terms, renewable for one further consecutive term;

-c) the appointed members shall normally be chosen so as to represent different departments of the Faculty of Arts;
+c) the appointed members shall normally be chosen so as to represent different departments of the Faculty of Humanities and Social Sciences;

 3. Meetings: The Committee shall meet at least once each semester.
 Additional meetings will be convened at the request of a Committee member.
 Meetings of the Committee shall be chaired by the Director.